Academic Excellence / Florence High School Profile

 The school colors of FHS are royal blue, silver, black and white.
 The mascot is a falcon.

-On the 2015 ACT (American College Test), FHS students’ average composite score exceeded the state average composite score by .7 (Florence 19.8, State 19.1, Nation 21.0).
-On the 2014 SAT, FHS students’ average scores were 569.0 (reading), 551.3 (math), and 593.5 (writing).
-FHS students’ average combined score exceeded the state and national averages (Florence 1714, State 1498, Nation 1498).
-Florence students also outperformed their counterparts throughout the state and nation on each of the ACT and SAT subject area tests, which is consistent with an eight-year trend.
+On the 2019 ACT (American College Test), FHS students’ average composite score exceeded the state average composite score by .6 (Florence 19.5, State 18.9).
+Florence students outperformed their counterparts throughout the state on each of the ACT subject area tests, which is consistent with a twelve-year trend.

 Post-High School Placements for the Class of 2015

-Of the FHS 2015 graduates, 57.5% enrolled in four-year colleges and universities; 33.33% enrolled in two-year schools and colleges; 1.98% joined the military, and 7.14% entered the work force.
-The 2015 FHS graduating class received scholarship offers totaling more than $14.2 million.
+Of the FHS 2022 graduates, 48% enrolled in four-year colleges and universities; 20% enrolled in two-year schools and colleges; <1% joined the military, and 27% entered the workforce.
+The 2022 FHS graduating class received scholarship offers totaling more than $6.1 million.

-With more than 283 course offerings, FHS provides the most extensive curriculum of any high school, public or private, in Northwest Alabama.
-Students may choose from among 19 Advanced Placement (AP) courses and nine Honors courses in the areas of science, mathematics, English, foreign languages and social studies.
-Students may also choose from among 57 Career/Technical Education courses in 12 different fields of study.
-In addition to opportunities to earn college credit by successful completion of AP courses and AP examinations on campus, students may also gain college credit via dual enrollment at the University of North Alabama and Northwest-Shoals Community College, as well as through selected on-line courses.
+With more than 300 course offerings, FHS provides the most extensive curriculum of any high school, public or private, in Northwest Alabama.
+Students may choose from among 19 Advanced Placement (AP) courses and eight Honors courses in the areas of science, mathematics, English, foreign languages and social studies.
+Students may also choose from among 92 Career/Technical Education courses in 13 different fields of study.
+In addition to opportunities to earn college credit by successful completion of AP courses and AP examinations on campus, students may also gain college credit via dual enrollment at the University of North Alabama, The University of Alabama, and Northwest-Shoals Community College, as well as through selected on-line courses.
+The Florence Academy of Fine Arts (FAFA) allows students to select from three major divisions of study: Digital Arts, Performing Arts, and Visual Arts.
+The FAFA curriculum includes 121 course offerings.
+Florence Virtual High School allows students to complete online courses with highly qualified FHS instructors to accommodate a non-traditional student schedule.
+There are 40 virtual course offerings for students.

 FHS abides by the mission of the Florence City School System, which is: Empower students to explore, create, challenge, innovate and lead

-- Four credits of mathematics to include the equivalent of Algebra I, Geometry, and two mathematics electives
+• Four credits of mathematics to include the equivalent of Algebra I & Algebra II, Geometry, and one math elective;

-To accommodate colleges and universities whose scholarship guidelines require a standard GPA (Grade Point Average) instead of a numeric GPA, the transcript of any student applying for such a scholarship reflects a weighted standard GPA (i.e., a passing grade in an AP course receives a weight of 1; Honors course grades, .5).
-This GPA is not used for class ranking purposes.
+To accommodate colleges and universities whose scholarship guidelines require a standard GPA (Grade Point Average) instead of a numeric GPA, the transcript of any student applying for such a scholarship reflects both a weighted standard and weighted numeric GPA.
+Only the weighted numeric GPA is used for class ranking purposes.